Hugh Wrigley: Indian Army

 Transferring to the Indian Army in July 1917, he was appointed as a second lieutenant, although was later promoted to captain.
 He was initially posted to the 2nd Battalion, 123rd Outram's Rifles and served with them until 1921 when he was transferred to the 1st Battalion, 125th Napier's Rifles.
 In 1922, these two regiments were amalgamated to form the 6th Rajputana Rifles.
 While serving in the Indian Army Wrigley participated in the campaigns in Afghanistan during the Third Anglo-Afghan War in 1919, Iraq during the Iraqi revolt against the British between 1920 and 1921 and in Waziristan in 1922.
 He returned to Australia later in 1922.

-Interwar
+Between the wars

 Wrigley purchased a grazing property at Balmoral, Victoria, together with some Indian Army friends.
 He married Alison Grove Wilson on 8 January 1926 at Gardiner, Melbourne.
 They had a son before being divorcing.
 Moving to Urangeline, New South Wales, he gained employment with Vacuum Oil Co.
 Pty Ltd in 1930 and worked at Hay and later at Sale, Victoria.

 Between 1933 and 1936, Wrigley was an active member of the Citizens Military Force.
 Following a break in service, he rejoined again in March 1939.